Elastic Lattices Inspired by Ulam-Warburton Cellular Automaton

 where $\mathbf{M}$ and $\mathbf{K}$ are the mass and stiffness matrices, respectively, while

+are the displacement and the forcing vectors, respectively. \HBA{The numbering of degrees of freedom commences from the very bottom row, and then from the first mass positioned on the far left of each row.
+This numbering convention persists throughout subsequent rows until the final top row.~A schematic illustrating the degrees of freedom numbering for the seventh generation of the UWCA lattice is provided in Figure~\ref{fig:Numbering}.}

-are the displacement and the forcing vectors, respectively.
-The degrees of freedom are numbered starting from left to right in the bottom row of the lattice and the process is repeated row by row until its top row.
-Given the discrete nature of the lattices, and uniform values of masses, the mass matrix is a constant diagonal matrix $\mathbf{M} = m\mathbf{I}$, where $\mathbf{I}$ is an identity matrix of size $n \times n$.
-The stiffness matrix $\mathbf{K}$ is assembled based on the connectivity of the masses, which is different for various generations of UWCA (Examples of the stiffness matrix are provided in the supplementary materials).
-A common characteristic of $\mathbf{K}$ in all generations of UWCA lattice is the constant diagonal elements of $4k$, which will facilitate the discussion on its eigenvalues shortly.
-Introducing $\mathbf{M}^{-1} \mathbf{K} = \omega_0^2 \mathbf{D}$, where $\omega_0 = \sqrt{k/m}$, and applying the harmonic solution in the absence of forces, Equation~(\ref{eq:EOM}) reduces to $\mathbf{D} \mathbf{u} = \lambda \mathbf{u}$, i.e., an eigenvalue problem with eigenvalues $\lambda = \omega^2/\omega_0^2$ and $\omega$ being the frequency.
+Given the discrete nature of the lattices, and uniform values of masses, the mass matrix is a constant diagonal matrix $\mathbf{M} = m\mathbf{I}$, where $\mathbf{I}$ is an identity matrix of size $n \times n$.~The stiffness matrix $\mathbf{K}$ is assembled according to the connectivity of the masses, which depends on the generation of UWCA.
+A common characteristic of $\mathbf{K}$ in all generations of UWCA lattice is the constant diagonal elements of $4k$, which will facilitate the discussion on its eigenvalues shortly.~Introducing $\mathbf{M}^{-1} \mathbf{K} = \omega_0^2 \mathbf{D}$, where $\omega_0 = \sqrt{k/m}$, and applying the harmonic solution in the absence of external forces, Equation~(\ref{eq:EOM}) reduces to:

+which is a standard eigenvalue problem with eigenvalues $\lambda = \omega^2/\omega_0^2$ and $\omega$ being the frequency.~Examples of the matrix $\mathbf{D}$ corresponding to the seventh, eleventh, fifteenth, and nineteenth generations are provided in the supplementary materials.